We tested the most recommended moving hacks and are telling you the ones that are actually worth using during your next move.

 This is something that I was taught years ago and have done ever since.

 One of the first things you should plan on unpacking in your home is getting your bed setup and your sheets on it.
-This instantly makes it feel like more of your home.
+This instantly makes it feel like you are home!

-I also found that we were up until 3:00am unpacking the night we moved in and the last thing I would have wanted to do would have been figure out where everything was to make my bed.
+I also found that we were up until 3:00 am unpacking the night we moved in and the last thing I would have wanted to do at that time would have been to find my bedding and make my bed.

 6. Label The SIDE Of Your Boxes, Not The Top

 THIS IS A HUGE MOVING HACK!
-And something that I totally forgot I did but instantly regretted.
+And something that I totally forgot to do and instantly regretted.

 Because I labeled the top of the box, when they were all stacked I no longer remembered what was in every box and it made it super annoying to find what I needed.

 7. Get Smaller Boxes